ilyagus03/ETL-Product-Data-Transformation/README.md

 ## 📧 Contact

+Developed for my DATA 330 final project and included in my Business Analytics portfolio to demonstrate data modeling, transformation logic, and quality validation.
-Built as part of data engineering portfolio.
-Questions?
-Feel free to reach out!
+- Questions?
+Feel free to reach out: https://www.linkedin.com/in/ilya-gustafson-83a042279/

 ---

 **Next Phase**: Quality assurance testing and analytical reporting implementation